 Seeking Alpha operates on a subscription-based model.
 Here’s what you need to know.

 The free version of Seeking Alpha is called Seeking Alpha Basic.
-There’s no charge to sign up and you don’t have to enter credit card information to get started.
+There’s no charge to sign up, and you don’t have to enter your credit card information to get started.
 The free version includes allows you to:

 - Link brokerage accounts and manage your portfolio